Yimi García: Los Angeles Dodgers

 Garcia returned to the majors on May 3, 2018.
-The following day, against the San Diego Padres at Estadio de Béisbol Monterrey, he pitched a scoreless eighth inning and was one of four pitchers involved in a combined no-hitter as the Dodgers won 4–0.
+The following day, against the San Diego Padres at Estadio de Béisbol Monterrey, he pitched a scoreless eighth inning and was one of four pitchers involved in a combined no-hitter.
 He pitched in 25 games in 2018, with a 5.64 ERA.
-The following year, he improved his numbers and as a result saw his usage rise.
+The following year, he improved his numbers and, as a result, saw his usage rise.
 He appeared in 64 games for the Dodgers in 2019, with a 3.61 ERA and 66 strikeouts.

 On December 2, 2019, García was non-tendered and became a free agent.